 Below is a list of valuable resources to help familiarize you with your new benefits.
 Attend New Employee Welcome and Orientation on your first day of employment and learn more!
-At the orientation, you will have the opportunity to ask Human Resources (HR) personnel specific questions about your insurance and retirement benefits, speak to participating campus associates about the services offered to university employees and learn about the convenient online services available to you through UTDirect (EID required).
+At the orientation, you will have the opportunity to ask Human Resources (HR) personnel specific questions about your insurance and retirement benefits, speak to participating campus associates about the services offered to university employees and learn about the convenient online services available to you through Workday (EID Required).

 Insurance & Retirement Benefits

 Eligible employees that wish to enroll in the UT group insurance program will receive the basic coverage package consisting of: